desuchann/udacity/Meme Generator/README.md

 Note to install pdftotext on Windows
 ----------
-1. Download the Xpdf command line toools from https://www.xpdfreader.com/download.html
+1. Download the Xpdf command line tools from https://www.xpdfreader.com/download.html
 2. Extract the files
 3. Put pdftotext wherever you'd like on your local machine
 4. Add the location of pdftotext into your PATH env variables (if it's not there already)